costelasleontin/Restaurant_MinimalAPI_BlazorClient/README.md

  ![Image](api_classes.png "Minimal API Classes")

  1 AddDbContext - provides configuration for the inmemory database used for the example.

- 2 DataSeeder - provides initial database seeding through the static PrepPopulation method 3 Restaurant, MenuItem and Order - provide the models which are used by the EntityFrameworkCore to work with the database
+ 2 DataSeeder - provides initial database seeding through the static PrepPopulation method.

+ 3 Restaurant, MenuItem and Order - provide the models which are used by the EntityFrameworkCore to work with the database.

  The RestaurantsClient has the following app pages:
  - Index (http://localhost/)- used to show the initial page and show all the restaurants (the restaurant that are outside of active schedule have the link button disabled); the buttons display the pages for individual restaurants